EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 An alternative to the File Manager is to log in to the back-end and view the files there, which can be done for any back-end.

-View the `outputs-NUMBER` directory within the a back-end:
+View the `outputs-NUMBER` directory within the back-end:

 1. Select **Clusters** menu, back-end **Shell Access** option, to log into the back-end.
 1. Change into your home directory and view the directory and its files and their contents.